-- When you have a draft response compiled, decide if it needs to be reviewed by a Supervisor and/or a member of the Legal Team before it goes: - to the Director for endorsement (PNHQ OIAs only), or - for district OIAs, back to your district Claim Team to send to the requester - If a request has been marked as "high organisational impact" in the IRT, compulsory reviews or notification may have been identified.
+- When you have a draft response compiled, decide if it needs to be reviewed by a Supervisor and/or a member of the Legal Team before it goes: - o to the National Manager/Director for endorsement (PNHQ OIAs only), or - for district OIAs, back to your district Claim Team to send to the requester

+• If a request has been marked as "high organisational impact" in the IRT, compulsory reviews or notification may have been identified.
 Check if this is the case.